connorrrrrrr/reading-notes/coders_computer.md

 ## Choosing a text editor

 Some of the most important features of a text editor are:
-1. Code completion
+* Code completion
-2. Syntax highlighting
+* Syntax highlighting
-3. Nice variety of themes
+* Nice variety of themes
-4. The ability to choose from a healthy selection of extensions
+* The ability to choose from a healthy selection of extensions Usually, the text editors that come on your computer don't have many features.